All-Western 99er NiteClub – Q&A

 A. What is the program?

 Districts 17, 21, 22, and 23 have joined together to arrange games in which all 99ers in these districts could play in a dedicated 99er game.
 This segment of the membership is mostly overlooked by the existing offerings of the ACBL SYC games and local VACBs.
 We feel that the 99ers deserve a place to play.
-Initially launched by California districts as the California 99er NiteClub, we have recently added District 17 and are re-branding the club as the “All-Western 99er NiteClub.”
+Initially launched by California districts as the California 99er NiteClub, we then added District 17 and are re-branded the club as the “All-Western 99er NiteClub.”

 While there are thousands of members in those districts with fewer than 100 masterpoints, when one considers the percentage of those members who play online, it takes a large membership pool to support a single limited game.